 (Contact your web host if you get error messages)

-(How to delete addon domains)
+(How to delete an addon domain)

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …